 Have you been impressed by the eco credentials of a hotel you’ve stayed at in Thailand?
 Perhaps you visited a particularly ambitious wildlife sanctuary?
-Then make sure you nominate your eco-hero for this year’s awards
+Then make sure you nominate your sustainability champion for this year’s awards

 The nominations process is very straight forward and can be completed by either a member of the organisation or a member of the general public who has visited.

-Nominations for the 2020 awards are now open.
-The winners will be announced at WTM in London in November.
+Nominations for the 2021 awards are now open.
+The winners will be announced during a virtual ceremony in December 2021.

 You can enter one or more of the following categories:

 While the response to the pandemic will be taken into account across all of the categories, this brand-new award will shine a light on one organisation that has shown particular resilience and innovation despite the challenges of Covid-19.

 Thailand is fantastically rich in natural wonders.
 This category looks for projects, organisations or other bodies, who offer the best of Thailand and in a sustainable way.
 It could be a conservation programme or it could be a tour company, either local or UK-based.